As2909/Projects/Data Engineering Project - Crypto Streaming Kafka/README.md

 ```
 You can see the full KafkaProducer python code for data extraction is [HERE.](Files/KafkaProducer.ipynb)

-2. **Data Transformation**
-   - Convert the fetched data into JSON format for compatibility with Kafka.

-3. **Data Ingestion**
-   - Use KafkaProducer to publish the data to a Kafka topic named "crypto".

 4. **Data Storage**
    - Use KafkaConsumer to consume messages from the "crypto" topic.